 How can that be?

-In both cases, allocating some of your portfolio to an S&P 500 Index fund is appropriate for the investor.
+In both cases, allocating some of your portfolio to an S&P 500 Index fund is right for the investor.
 However, it could cost a lot more if the person making the recommendation is following the suitability standard.
 In fact, when it proposed the fiduciary rule, the White House’s Council of Economic Advisors estimated that fees and payments associated with conflicted financial advice cost working and middle-class families roughly $17 billion annually.
-Paying such expenses (often unknowingly), will result in your portfolio generating lower returns than a comparable portfolio with lower fees.
+Paying such expenses (often unknowingly) will result in your portfolio generating lower returns than a comparable portfolio with lower fees.

 Other Examples